 Reviewers of this UPPS include the following:

-Position Date Assistant Vice President for Human Resources April 1 E4Y Chief Diversity Officer and Director, Equity and Access April 1 E4Y Chair, Staff Council April 1 E4Y
+Position Date Assistant Vice President for Human Resources April 1 E4Y Chief Diversity Officer and Director of Equity and Inclusion April 1 E4Y Chair, Staff Council April 1 E4Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.